Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Scalable Bayesian data-driven imaging with uncertainty quantification

 \subsection{Learned convex regularisers}

 As stated before, we need an expressive regulariser that is convex and has an explicit potential.
-More modern regularisers used in RI imaging reconstruction methods satisfy neither of the two constraints.
+Modern regularisers based on deep neural networks, like convolutional neural networks, used in RI imaging reconstruction methods satisfy neither of the two constraints.
 This last constraint, i.e., with an explicit potential required by the UQ approach, excludes a range of denoisers whose potentials are defined implicitly.
 PnP approaches \citep{terris2022} only require the denoising of the image without explicitly computing the regularisation potential.
 For example, a typical iteration from a PnP algorithm writes

 where $\text{D}$ is the denoiser, $f$ is the data-fidelity term, $\gamma$ is the step size, and $k$ is the iteration number.
 The algorithm's convergence can be assured if $\text{D}$ and the stepsize satisfies some conditions \citep{pesquet2021,ryu2019}.
 Even if the denoiser $\text{D}$ is convex, we cannot use it for our approach as we must evaluate the potential.